zqian50/apcsa_material/classwork/console_game/directions.md

 * Design 3 subclasses using any theme you wish.

 * Does not have to be fantasy or anything common in games.
-Contemporary jobs will be fine.
 What attributes/fieds or actions/methods might be required now?

 * The subclasses can override the attack method as well as add new attributes.
-Attributes like mana would be added to magical characters, while a Barbarian might have a new attribute for their level of rage .
+Attributes like mana would be added to magical characters, while a Barbarian might have a new attribute for their level of rage.

 * There are many groups of jobs in different settings